 Product added to bag

-Electric Bicycles give you the freedom to explore further than you thought possible, compared to a standard do-it-yourself bicycle.
-You'll go further and see more of the places you love, find new places you didn't know existed and you'll fly up hills and power through headwinds with ease.
-You choose how much work you want to do at any given time during your ride, increase power for hills with Turbo mode, or tackle every other hill on Eco mode for a spot of exercise.
+Electric Bicycles give you the freedom to explore much further than you would riding a traditional non-electric bike, you will be able to go much further and because e-bikes make light work of steep hills or headwinds you will find new places to visit.
+You choose how much work you want to do at anytime during your ride, increase power for hills with Turbo mode, or tackle every other hill on Eco mode for exercise.
 The choice is yours.

-The range you achieve from your bike will generally be determined by the motor and battery combination you choose but generally speaking most e-bikes can achieve around 35-40 miles.
-Some e-bikes, typically mid-range to higher end, are able to achieve up to 125 miles in the lowest setting.
+The range you achieve from your e-bike will generally be determined by the motor and battery combination you choose but generally speaking most e-bikes can achieve around 50 miles.
+Some e-bikes, typically mid-range to higher end, are able to achieve up to 135 miles in Eco mode (Typically 40% assistance).
 Range is also affected by rider height and weight plus the conditions you're riding in.
 If you plan to stick to the road your range will be higher than those looking to do most of their riding off-road.
-Hub gears vs derailleur will also affect the range by a small but not insignificant margin, so generally we recommend going for the highest rated battery and most efficient motors you can afford.
+Hub gears will also affect the range, so generally we recommend going for the biggest battery and most efficient motors you can afford.

 The type of e-Bike you need will be determined by the terrain you're looking to ride on.
-For road riding, the Tourer range of e-Bikes provide everything you need with the added benefit of being able to tackle light trails if you're careful.
-Hybrids or Trekkers are better for dual use, and their primary feature include a more appropriate moderate riding position with wider handlebars for better handling and also feature grippier tyres.
+For road riding, the Tourer range of e-Bikes provide everything you need with the added benefit of being able to tackle light trails.
+Hybrids or Trekkers are ideal for all types of terrain and their primary feature include a moderate riding position with wider handlebars for better handling and also feature grippier tyres.
 Mountain Bikes are also popular with people that have no intention of going anywhere near a mountain and can even be fitted with more appropriate tyres for road use.
 Some eMTB's also feature fitted mudguards, lights and a stand.
 Extras you normally don't find on mountain bikes.
 That said, they can be easily added to any eMTB as required.
-Look for Haibikes new (2019) Street Edition e-MTB.